siavashserver/notes/microservice/microservice-patterns.md

 **Key Concepts/Patterns Explained:**

+- **Traditional Persistence Troubles:**
+  - **Object–Relational Impedance Mismatch:** The friction between object-oriented domain models and relational database tables, leading to awkward mapping, extra boilerplate, and leaky abstractions.
+  - **Lack of Aggregate History:** Traditional CRUD stores only the latest state of an entity, losing the full sequence of changes over time.
+  - **Audit Logging Is Tedious & Error-Prone:** Manually tracking who changed what and when often requires repetitive code scattered across the app, making it easy to miss cases.
+  - **Event Publishing Bolted On:** Domain events are added as an afterthought, tangled with business logic instead of being a natural part of the persistence flow.
 - **Event Sourcing Pattern:** Persists an aggregate as a **sequence of domain events** that represent state changes.
 The current state of an aggregate is **reconstructed by replaying its events**.